Arch Linux: Repository security

 Until Pacman version 4.0.0, Arch Linux's package manager lacked support for signed packages.
 Packages and metadata were not verified for authenticity by Pacman during the download-install process.
 Without package authentication checking, tampered-with or malicious repository mirrors could compromise the integrity of a system.
 Pacman 4 allowed verification of the package database and packages, but it was disabled by default.
-In November 2011, package signing became mandatory for new package builds, and as of the 21st of March 2012, every official package is signed.
+In November 2011, package signing became mandatory for new package builds, and as of March 2012, every official package is signed.
 In June 2012, package signing verification became official and is now enabled by default in the installation process.

 Design and principles

 Arch is largely based on binary packages.
 Packages target x86-64 microprocessors to assist performance on modern hardware.
-A ports/ebuild-like system is also provided for automated source compilation, known as the Arch Build System.
+A ports/ebuild-like system is also provided for automated source compilation, known as the Arch build system.